vsevolodiakovlev/dap_mrs/README.md

 ![figure](./figures/dap_mrs_preview.png)

-This module is a python implementation of the *Deferred Acceptance Procedure (DAP)* developed by Gale and Shapley (1962).
+This module is a python implementation of the *deferred acceptance procedure (DAP)* developed by Gale and Shapley (1962).
 The algorithm computes an applicant-optimal assignment based on the data for the agents' characteristics and the *marginal rate of substitution (MRS)* between the characteristics of their counterparts.

 ## The algorithm